 Figure 7.5.1.2-1: Location profiling for fused location derivation and exposure

-1. The fused location function configures a set of location service profiles, where each location service profile includes metrics like the positioning method, QoS parameters, location service producers involved, environment/ area type, etc.
+1. The Fused Location Function(FLF) which is part of the Location Management Server(LMS) configures a set of location service profiles, where each location service profile includes metrics like the positioning method, QoS parameters, location service producers involved, environment/ area type, etc.

 NOTE1: How the profiling attributes are selected/configured is up to implementation.

-2. The fused location function receives a location request from a fused location service consumer (VAL server), where this request may include a VAL server ID, location QoS requirements (accuracy, response time,..), location granularity (coordinates, cell-level, civic addresses, topological location), vertical specific support information (planned route, road maps,...), time validity for the requirement, area of validity, event triggering criteria (under which criteria the location report needs to be sent), etc
+2. The LMS receives a location request from a fused location service consumer (VAL server), where this request may include a VAL server ID, location QoS requirements (accuracy, response time,..), location granularity (coordinates, cell-level, civic addresses, topological location), vertical specific support information (planned route, road maps,...), time validity for the requirement, area of validity, event triggering criteria (under which criteria the location report needs to be sent), etc.

-3. The fused location enabler server determines a mapping of the fused location service consumer (VAL server) to a location service profile based on the location request and the information provided within the request.
+3. The fused location enabler function within the LMS determines a mapping of the fused location service consumer (VAL server) to a location service profile based on the location request and the information provided within the request.

-4. The fused location function sends to the fused location client and optionally the involved 3gpp functions the configuration of the mapping of the application to a Location profile.
-This may include the report configuration per Location profile (thresholds for event triggering, periodicity of reporting, format of reporting, minimum time between consecutive reports) as well as priority of positioning methods and location report granularity (coordinates, cell-level, civic addresses, topological location).
+4. The FLF within the LMS informs to the Location Management Client (LMC) optionally the involved 3gpp functions and the configuration of the mapping of the application to a Location profile.
+This may include the report configuration per Location profile (thresholds for event triggering, periodicity of reporting, format of reporting, minimum time between consecutive reports) as well as the priority of positioning methods and location report granularity (coordinates, cell-level, civic addresses, topological location).

+NOTE2: The FLF does not directly communicate with the LMC but through the LMS, and the LMS will coordinate with FLF internally when received LMC requests

 5a.
-The fused location function requests from the fused location client a local fused location estimate of the target VAL UE or for the UEs within the application in close vicinity.
+The FLF within the LMS requests from the LMC a local fused location estimate of the target VAL UE or for the UEs within the application in close vicinity.

 5b.
-The fused location client sends to the fused location function a local fused location estimate based on the request.
+The LMC responds to the FLF a local fused location estimate based on the request.

-6. The fused location function performs a location request to one or more of the following (based on the Location profile):
+6. The FLF within the LMS performs a location request to one or more of the following (based on the Location profile):

-- to SEAL LMS, acting as VAL server, to request the location information for one or more UEs, as described in 9.3.5 of TS 23.434 (VAL triggered location reporting trigger).
-Such reporting trigger may also be enhanced to indicate the Location profile ID, as well as to indicate the locations of all the UEs with this Location profile in this area.

 - to GMLC directly or via NEF (see TS 23.273), acting as AF.
-The LCS service request is sent to GMLC or AMF, via NEF using the service-based interface or CAPIF API; or directly to GMLC if allowed to (e.g. fused location function is within MNO trust domain).
+The LCS service request is sent to GMLC or AMF, via NEF using the service-based interface or CAPIF API; or directly to GMLC if allowed to (e.g. fused location function is within the MNO trust domain).

-- to 3rd party location servers as described in Solution #1.
+- to 3rd party location servers as described in KI#1.

-NOTE2: If SEAL LMS is used for the location retrieval, then the location retrieval from VAL UE and 5GC may happen via SEAL LMS.

-7. The fused location function calculates the fused location estimated based on combining location reports from previous steps, and may also perform additional processing e.g. for location augmentation, verification based on the Location profile.
-Then, it checks whether the estimate fulfils the Location profile requirement (based on QoS parameters such as accuracy, response time).
+7. The FLF within the LMS calculates the fused location estimated based on combining location reports from previous steps, and may also perform additional processing e.g. for location augmentation, and verification based on the Location profile.
+Then, it checks whether the estimate fulfills the Location profile requirement (based on QoS parameters such as accuracy, response time).

 8-9.
-If the requirement is not fulfilled, the fused location function iteratively requests further location information and re-checks whether the requirement is met.
+If the requirement is not fulfilled, the FLF within the LMS iteratively requests further location information and re-checks whether the requirement is met or not.

-10. The fused location function sends the fused location report to the VAL server.
+10. The LMSsends the fused location report to the VAL server.

-Editor's Note: The steps in this procedure may be impacted by the 5GFLS architecture considerations, and it is FFS to capture different variants based on different architectures.

 7.5.2 Solution evaluation